tommyhuangthu/SAAINT/README.md

 ## Statistics on the latest version of SAAINT-DB

-<strong>SAAINT-DB is currently updated on Thursday every two weeks, with most recent statistics provided as follows:</strong>
+<strong>SAAINT-DB is currently updated on Thursday monthly, with most recent statistics provided as follows:</strong>

 Item                                           | v.20251121
 ----------------------------------------------:| ---------: